ajwills72/pu084github/README.md

 ## Reproducibility

 You can use the `checkpoint` package to recreate the R environment that was used in these analyses.
 Depending on your system, the commands to set up a checkpoint may take 10+ minutes to run, so are commented out in `to-compile.R`.
-Uncomment to use this functionality
+Uncomment to use this functionality.

 ## List of files